 But that’s just the beginning for me.

-It doesn't take much effort to get those photos through the general flow of a well-organized session.
-But my goal list goes a little deeper - it's the heart-melter things, the feelings.
+It doesn’t take much effort to get those photos through the general flow of a well-organized session.
+But my must-have shot list goes a little deeper – it’s the heart-melter things, the feelings.
 If I can capture these things, I know the session is something that will truly serve the family well.

-My Lifestyle Newborn Goal List
+Must-Have Shots for My Lifestyle Newborn Sessions

 1 – Touch

 There’s this subconscious thing that happens around brand new babies – we approach them with awe.
 And that shows up in everything from grazing a finger across her hair to resting a gentle hand on his belly.
 Capturing those soft touches communicates care and attentiveness in a new relationship – and I find it fascinating.

 2 – Affection between the parents